Maigret (2025 TV series)

 Maigret is a 2025 British television series based on the Jules Maigret novels by Georges Simenon, starring Benjamin Wainwright as the detective Maigret.
-It premiered on PBS Masterpiece in the United States on 5 October 2025, and in Australia 7 November 2025 in Australia.
+It premiered on PBS Masterpiece in the United States on 5 October 2025, and on ABC Television and ABC iview on 7 November 2025 in Australia.
 A United Kingdom release date is yet to be announced.

+On 16 April 2026, PBS Masterpiece and Playground Entertainment announced that the series had been renewed for a second series, which will debut on October 18, 2026.

 Premise

 Jules Maigret is a rising young detective in the Paris Police Judiciaire, who heads La Crim, the serious crime unit.

-Unlike previous adaptations, the series will be set in the present day.
+Unlike previous adaptations, the series is set in the present day.